frconor-ebook/meditations/_posts/2025-02-26-life-of-childhood.md

 All through our life, Our Lord is calling us to be like little ones, little ones more and more all the time.

 Part of our vocation is to become small.
-St Josemaría liked to say, "The foundation of our whole spiritual life is our divine filiation, that we are children of God" (Josemaría Escrivá, *Letter*, Jan.
+St. Josemaría liked to say, "The foundation of our whole spiritual life is our divine filiation, that we are children of God" (Josemaría Escrivá, *Letter*, Jan.
 25, 1961).

 We are told in Scripture, "All who are guided by the Spirit of God are children of God; for what you received was not the spirit of slavery to